 Doing any exercise that helps to build strength and muscle is good for weight loss too.
 Firstly, they will help strengthen the muscle that supports their joints and tendons.
 Secondly, exercises that work the muscles, particularly the larger muscle groups is great for burning fat.
 This type of exercise tends to continue burning fat even while resting afterward.
 See strengthening and muscle building exercise for dogs for ideas.

 Providing more exercise for your overweight dog will be beneficial in aiding them to lose weight.
 However, without controlling the number of calories being consumed it will all be in vain.
 It takes a fair bit of exercise to burn relatively few calories.
-An hour long walk for your dog is probably only burning 50 or 60 calories.
+An hour-long walk for your dog is probably only burning 50 or 60 calories.
 It is estimated that a dog on a weight loss program will lose around 70% of the weight from diet restriction and 30% or less of the weight from exercise.

 This is why it is important to measure your dog’s food and be aware of how many calories are in the food.
 Check the package and don’t assume just because a food is a weight reduction formula that the calories are that low.
-I have seen some diet formulas that have more calories than normal adult formula.
-Also be very aware of how many calories are in any treats that you give your dog.
+I have seen some diet formulas that have more calories than a normal adult formula.
+Also, be very aware of how many calories are in any treats that you give your dog.
 Some dog treats can be very high in calories and fat.

 To calculate how many calories to feed your dog see this calorie calculator.
 This can be a little complicated so it may be easier to check with your vet.